-When considering datasets for the Community Asset Index, two important rules were followed: (1) the asset must be linked to its potential ability to allow a community to respond to a flood event, and (2) the asset must have spatial data available at a regional scale.
-Following these rules, the Community Asset Index was created using datasets that quantify the number of assets present-not their magnitude of vulnerability or susceptibility to flood threats.
-Datasets chosen focused on human asset inputs such as population density and social vulnerability, as well as critical facilities and infrastructure that help communities respond to flood events, such as hospitals or police and fire stations (Figure 6).
+The Community Asset Index identifies human community assets that are important to help a community to respond to and recover from a flooding event.
+To allow consistency within a given region, all datasets used had spatial data available at a regional scale.
+The Community Asset Index was created using datasets that quantify the number of assets present-not their magnitude of vulnerability or susceptibility to flood threats.
+Datasets chosen focused on human community asset inputs such as population density and social vulnerability, as well as critical facilities and infrastructure that help communities respond to flood events, such as hospitals or police and fire stations (Figure 6).
 Where appropriate, additional types of infrastructure were included, such as communication infrastructure and cultural and historic sites.
 See Appendix A.2 for a complete list of data sources and descriptions.
 The use of these data aims to facilitate more informed decision-making.
 As with the Threat Index, the Community Asset Index was ultimately reclassified into 10 classes using a percentile distribution.
 For more information on this classification process, see Appendix C.5.